edoigtrd/ubiquite/README.md

 4. Access the application at `http://localhost:6003`.
 You can edit the configuration file from the UI (go to the settings).

+*Note: Ubiquité needs your location to work properly which don't work on "unsafes" origins, if you are on your own domain you can set it as trusted in chrome using chrome://flags/#unsafely-treat-insecure-origin-as-secure*

 # How to configure